- Brand name

 How to take it

-Swallow the tablets or capsules with a glass of fluid.
+Swallow the tablets with a glass of fluid.

 It is best to take it immediately after food to avoid the chance of an upset stomach.